Vielfras/israquarium/client/README.md

     - [ ] Fish
     - [ ] Plant
     - [ ] Shop
+- [ ] Improve the error shown when content from server is loading or inaccecible:
+    - Currently its a simple text "Error: Failed to fetch" with no CSS

 ### Version 0.4.0 - Polish
 - [ ] Pressing outside of dropdown menus should close the dropdown menu.

 ---